rbwhitaker/CSharpPlayersGuideSolutions/README.md

-# CSharpPlayersGuideSolutions
+# C# Player's Guide Solutions

 My solutions for the challenges in the C# Player's Guide.
-Covers 4th and 5th Editions.
+Covers 4th, 5th, and 6th Editions.